 Sandy graduated from SHAWL in 2020 and has overcome many struggles throughout her life and her journey is not over.
 “God’s love and mercy saved me from drugs, and I am honored to be a walking testimony for many women in search of recovery.
 I hope to inspire those looking for a second, third, even fourth chance at life.”

-Ruby was born in Harbor City and has been working for SHAWL as a Monitor for 2 years.
+Ruby was born in Harbor City and has been working for SHAWL.
 “My journey through LIFE has brought me to Recovery.
 I love my job as it has been a life changing event in my Life.
 Now I know my purpose is to help others.”

 Mikel has been a member of the SHAWL Board since 2016 and she currently serves as President of the Board.
-Her legal practice focuses on issues involving insurance coverage, and she has provided pro bono assistance to the Alliance for Children’s Rights, as well as the Los Angeles County Bar Association’s Domestic Violence Clinic.
+Prior to becoming risk counsel, her legal practice focused on issues involving insurance coverage, and she has provided pro bono assistance to the Alliance for Children’s Rights, as well as the Los Angeles County Bar Association’s Domestic Violence Clinic.
 She is also a past member of the vestry at Christ Church Episcopal in Redondo Beach.
 Ms. Glavinovich is inspired by the strength and commitment of SHAWL’s staff and feels very fortunate to play a role in helping women reclaim the lives that they were meant to lead.

 o Jim has been a member of the SHAWL Board of Directors since 2014 and currently serves as Treasurer of the Board.
 Jim has had a long career of service where he developed programs for homeless and addicted people in Los Angeles often obtaining federal grants for homeless and individuals with addiction from the Department of Labor, Department of Health and Human Services and Department of Justice.
 He worked for Volunteers of America Los Angeles for 25 years and currently serves as a consultant to them since 2015.
 In addition, he spent over thirty years in finance including President and CEO of an independent bank in Southern California.
 He is a US Navy veteran with 22 years of active and reserve service.
 He is married with three children and four grandchildren.